codio/knowledge/source/instructors/setupcourses/assignment-settings/assignment-gigabox.rst

   .. image:: /img/gigaboxassignment.png
      :alt: Setting Giga box usage

-As you publish your assignment, the **Propagate gigabox setings to the assignment settings** option on the publish assignment dialog will show and will also show if you publish a new version and the gigabox setting for the working copy is different to that set for the assignment.
+As you publish your assignment, the **Propagate gigabox settings to the assignment settings** option on the publish assignment dialog will show and will also show if you publish a new version and the gigabox setting for the working copy is different to that set for the assignment.
 See :ref:`Modify Assignments <modify-assignments>` for more information.

 By default it is enabled but you can disable it if you choose.